 Explore Alternative Dispute Resolution Methods

-A neutral third party can help you negotiate a settlement outside of a courtroom.
+A neutral third party like our law firm can help you negotiate a settlement out of court.
 Around 70 percent of disputes are resolved, according to Corporate Mediation Journal.
 ADR encompasses various methods for settling outside of court, such as:

-• Collaborative Divorce – Both spouses and their respective lawyers work collaboratively to settle, fostering a more amicable environment.
+- Collaborative Divorce – Spouses and their respective lawyers work collaboratively to settle, fostering a more amicable environment.

 Some family courts require couples to try mediation first.
 Although it’s not appropriate for all situations (for example, if there is domestic abuse and violence), it is worth trying to negotiate a settlement.
 You can always go to court, but it doesn’t have to be your first and only option.